£354 Find Cheap Flights from London to Somalia

 • The quickest way to get to Heathrow to catch flights from London to Somalia is to use the Heathrow Express from London Paddington Station.
 Trains run every 15 minutes and the ticket costs around £5.50 for an Advance Purchase Single ticket.
 This can be used at any time of day.

-Top 5 airlines serving from London to Somalia
+Reviews of the top 5 airlines flying from London to Somalia

 Need help choosing which airline to fly with from London to Somalia?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.